Most booked hotels

 “People expect me to be here, I’ve had the same stand for 14 years.”

 “Something we’ve done for quite a long time, mainly for the quality of leads and for generating new enquiries.”

 Audience & Statistics

-Trade Fair Trips ltd assists exhibitors in making business trips no matter the destination – Wales included.
-Give us a price range and we will seek out the best hotel accommodation for the Royal Welsh Show ahead of time.
+Trade Fair Trips ltd assist exhibitors in making business trips, no matter the destination – Wales included.
+Give us a price range, and we will seek out the best hotel accommodation for the Royal Welsh Show ahead of time.
 Whether you have the budget to spend a lot or prefer to make savings, we tailor your hotel experience to your needs and send you the top deals on the market within one business day.
 Booking your hotel stay has never been easier and all it takes is a single consultation with us over the phone.
 Once you’ve secured your online hotel booking for the Royal Welsh Show, it’s time to think about logistics.
-Do you need a meeting room at the exhibition grounds?
+Do you require a meeting room at the exhibition grounds?
 Are you still in need of someone to build your exhibition stand?
-Trade Fair Trips ltd can help with both of these matter and do it at a fair price.
+Trade Fair Trips ltd can help with both of these matters and do it at a fair price.

 Full list ofBook Now

 How to get to Royal Welsh Show

 Llandrindod Wells Station – Not Advisable

 Llandrindod Wells Station – 14 mins via A483

 Llandrindod Wells Station – 29 mins via transport 48